philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 *A solution that depends on buggy behavior is no solution at all.*

-To reiterate what I've said so far, here are my personal requirements for any acceptable alternative solution to this problem.
+Based on everything I've said so far, here are my personal requirements for any acceptable alternative solution to the sticky footer layout problem.
 It must:

 * work in all browsers<sup>[[1]](#footnote-1)</sup>
 * continue to work as browsers fix broken behavior